amazon-archives/aws-mobile-android-notes-tutorial/README.md

-# aws-mobile-android-tutorials
+## AWS Mobile Android Kotlin Notes

-The origin code for the AWS Mobile tutorial series for Android Native development.
+The AWS Mobile Notes Tutorial code for Android / Java

+## License Summary

+This sample code is made available under a modified MIT license.
+See the LICENSE file.